boyac/pyFolio/README.md

 - use python 2.7
 - attribution analysis of excess returns
 - portfolio construction
-- results below are not for any commercial purposes
 - You can contribute to the project by reporting bugs, suggesting enhancements, exchanging portfolio management experiences or you can make a donation to this project:
 </br>*[![paypal](https://www.paypalobjects.com/en_US/i/btn/btn_donateCC_LG.gif)](https://paypal.me/boyac?locale.x=en_US)